akhilam512/akhilam512.github.io/src/content/2019-02-28-journey-through-open-source.md

 You walk.
 And walk and you don't stop.
 You keep on walking till you find the next thing.
 Travelling through it is a test of your character, of your will to take the beating, again and again, and keeping on moving.
 It's a journey like none other.

-> "What makes the desert beautiful", said the little prince, "is that it hides, somewhere, a well".
-						 -  Antoine de Saint Exupéry
+"What makes the desert beautiful", said the little prince, "is that it hides, somewhere, a well"  - Antoine de Saint Exupéry